 “It [genetic genealogy] is an investigative tool more than it is a forensic science.
 So we're looking at who shares DNA with the suspect, but we're also looking at other aspects, just practical aspects, like who's living close to the crime?”

-Using the information provided by Moore’s team, Detroit Police were able to get a search warrant for Wells’ DNA.
+Using the information provided by Moore’s team, an investigator from the Wayne County Sexual Assault Kit Task Force was able to get a search warrant for Wells’ DNA.
 It matched the DNA from the rape kits.
 He was arrested in July 2021, seven years after he committed his last known sexual assault.
 He was convicted of the five rapes, and sentenced to five concurrent sentences of 25-50 years in prison.

 Moore said that Wells’ case was resolved surprisingly quickly, given that cases involving African American suspects can be harder to build around genetic genealogy because that population is generally under-represented in DNA databases.
 But in this case, “things moved much more quickly because the vast majority of that family stayed in Mississippi,” she said.
 “So finding that one key person who left Mississippi and went north to Detroit really ended up being important.
 And because of that, we actually were able to provide a lead to investigators very quickly after we got that matched list.
 I would say this was a pretty unique case in that way.”

 Moore stressed that “genetic genealogy is not something that's going to lead to someone directly being arrested or charged with a crime.
 It's not used in court as evidence.
 It is just a tip pointing law enforcement in the right direction.

 “They have to investigate the person or persons that investigative genetic genealogy is pointing toward, and determine whether that really is a person of interest in the case.
 Is there other evidence tying them to the crime?
 And most importantly, they have to somehow get a DNA sample from that individual and compare it against their court-admissible DNA profile.”